Study Accounting in UK

 • Food: Grocery expenses typically range between £120 and £200 monthly, depending on dietary habits and shopping choices.

-• Utilities: If not included in rent, expect to pay between £50 and £100 monthly for essentials like electricity, gas, water, and internet.
+• Utilities: If not included in the rent, expect to pay between £50 and £100 per month for essentials such as electricity, gas, water, and internet.

 • Transportation: Monthly public transport costs vary by location, from approximately £30 in smaller cities to around £120 in London.

-• Essentials: Additional necessities, including mobile phone bills, study materials, and personal care items, can add another £20 to £50 monthly.
+• Essentials: Additional necessities, including mobile phone bills, study materials, and personal care items, can add £20 to £50 per month.

 Additional Discretionary Costs: